r0mainp/concrete-datastore/docs/api-routes.md

 - **Url**: `secure-connect/retrieve-token/`
 - **Method**: `POST`
 - **Description**: allows a user to generate a token that will be used for secure login.
-An email will be sent to the email address containing the login url.
+An email containing the login url will be sent to the email address.

 **Request**: